schemathesis/schemathesis/docs/cli.rst

 For each API response received during the test, Schemathesis runs several checks to verify response conformance.
 By default, it runs only one check that raises an error if the checked response has a 5xx HTTP status code.

-There are four built-in checks you can use via the `--check / -c` CLI option:
+There are four built-in checks you can use via the `--checks / -c` CLI option:

 - ``not_a_server_error``.
 The response has 5xx HTTP status;
 - ``status_code_conformance``.
 The response status is not defined in the API schema;